 Thailand International Trading Center (ITC) Tax Structures

-On 1 May 2015 Royal Decree (No 587) was gazetted and puts into effect the Government's resolutions to provide tax concessions for International Trading Center (ITC) structures.
-This Tax Law Guide summarizes the laws prescribed in Royal Decree (No 587).
+On 1 May 2015 Royal Decree (No 587) was gazetted, putting into effect the Government's resolutions to provide tax concessions for International Trading Center (ITC) structures.
+This Tax Insight summarizes the laws in Royal Decree (No 587).

 Summary of the Structure